- All judges will receive and review all information submitted in connection with each application to the Competition.

-- The likelihood that the business described in the plan can achieve a sustainable, competitive advantage.
+- The likelihood that the business described in the pitch deck can achieve a sustainable, competitive advantage.

 - The credibility of the individuals behind the proposal.

-- All plans, regardless of track, will be treated the same way and judging criteria will be applied equally to all plans.
+- All business pitch decks will be treated the same way and judging criteria will be applied equally to all pitch decks.

 - The judges may disqualify any application they believe violates the letter or spirit of the Competition guidelines.

 - The judges will not sign a Non-Disclosure Agreement (NDA) in

 connection with performing their duties for the Competition.
 It is the